 - Sport, Exercise and Health Sciences

-Furthermore, we have had guest lecturers in many of the modules who share their experiences in the sports industry and are always more than happy to answer any questions – for anyone who enrols on this course, you should definitely make the most of these people.
+Furthermore, we have had guest lecturers who have shared their experiences in the sports industry and were always happy to answer any questions – for anyone who enrols on this course, you should definitely make the most of these people.